octo-technology/OpenTezos/docs/formal-verification/exam.md

 - [ ] The code of the smart contract
 - [ ] The list of users allowed to call the smart contract

 ### Question 3

+Who is Thierry Coquand ?

+- [ ] The founder of the type theory called λ-calculus
+- [x] The founder of the type theory called the calculus of constructions (CoC).
+- [x] The principal developer of the _Coq_ proof assistant.
+- [ ] The founder of the intuitionistic type theory.

+### Question 4

 What post-conditions depends on ?